Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 Docker images and services

-In this section, the focus is to go through the tips around building a docker image and the docker compose services.
+In this section, the focus is to go through the tips for building a docker image and the docker-compose services.

-1. Make the basic setup with standard image
+1. Make the basic setup with a standard image

 FROM node:12 # <--- standard image, and also the bigger compared to the next two version